Iowa GOP vows more conservative policies

 Listening to voters is exactly what House Republicans plan, according to House Majority Leader Matt Windschitl, a Republican from Missouri Valley.
 He said House Republicans’ wins in the 2022 election show the party has a mandate to enact their agenda.

-Windschitl said Republican legislation will be crafted with an eye toward expanding freedoms in Iowa, referencing an amendment Iowans passed that is designed to enshrine gun rights in the state’s Constitution.
+Windschitl said Republican legislation will be crafted with an eye toward expanding freedoms in Iowa, referencing an amendment Iowans passed designed to enshrine gun rights in the state’s constitution.

 “We took a message out, we showed Iowans what we’re capable of, we told them what we’re going to do, and how we’re going to govern.
 And (voters) said, ‘Yes, that is what we want,’” Windschitl said.